Advanced Servo Tester

 Center Mode

 Center mode is stable and accurate, regardless of input voltage.
+This is important.
+A number of my low-cost servo testers have centers that change depending on the input voltage.

 Doing this project sent me down a few different rabbit holes:

-- Embedded programming using Arduino
+• Embedded programming using Arduino

-- Circuit design using KiCad
+• Circuit design using KiCad

-- Attempting to use AI to help with the design process.
+• Attempting to use AI to help with the design process.

 Arduino programming

-Fairly far along in the project, I ran into a problem with the performance of the code.
-Instead of getting a stable 50Hz I was getting jumpy, unstable PWM.
-It turns out the problem was that I am using a SSD1306 OLED with i2c communication, and the Adafruit display library.
+Fairly far along in the project, I ran into a performance problem.
+Instead of getting a stable 50 Hz I was getting jumpy, unstable PWM.
+It turns out the problem was that I was using an SSD1306 OLED with I2C communication, and the Adafruit display library.
 Using the Adafruit library meant that the whole display was being updated every time the screen changed.
-This was taking up all the memory and updating the display 40+ms which meant the Arduino could not keep up with the 50 Hz PWM rate.
-I replaced the Adafruit library with the SSD1306AsciiWire library, re-wrote the display code to ONLY update the parts of the screen that changed, and got the average screen refresh time down to less than 10 ms allowing the Arduino to keep up with the 50 Hz for PWM.
+This was taking up all the memory, and updating the display was taking 40+ ms, which meant the Arduino could not keep up with the 50 Hz PWM rate.
+I replaced the Adafruit library with the SSD1306AsciiWire library and rewrote the display code to only update the parts of the screen that changed.
+This reduced the average screen refresh time down to less than 10 ms, allowing the Arduino to keep up with the 50 Hz PWM rate.

 Lessons learned here:

-- i2c is slow, even at 400kHz.
+• I2C is slow, even at 400 kHz.

 Circuit design